OmaniJava/Omani/README.md

 AntiVM explainasion its basically self explaining it detects a VM and blocks it from Running not tested tho

+WDEX also named Windows Defender Exlcusion adds a Exclusion to Windows Defender not tested YET

+This rat will continuely modified until i say im bored

 THIS IS RAT IS NOT FUD AND SHOULD NOT BE FUD